-It is possible to match against the following values with min/max rules: words number of words in memory in design abits number of address bits on memory in design dbits number of data bits on memory in design wports number of write ports on memory in design rports number of read ports on memory in design ports number of ports on memory in design bits number of bits in memory in design dups number of duplications for more read ports awaste number of unused address slots for this match dwaste number of unused data bits for this match bwaste number of unused bram bits for this match waste total number of unused bram bits (bwastedups) efficiency ... total percentage of used and non-duplicated bits acells number of cells in 'address-direction' dcells number of cells in 'data-direction' cells total number of cells (acellsdcellsdups) A match containing the command 'attribute' followed by a list of space separated 'name[=string_value]' values requires that the memory contains any one of the given attribute name and string values (where specified), or name and integer 1 value (if no string_value given, since Verilog will interpret '( attr )' as '( attr=1 )').
+(continued from previous page) It is also possible to create variants by repeating statements in the bram block and appending '@<label>' to the individual statements.
+A match rule looks like this: match RAMB1024X32 max waste 16384 # only use this bram if <= 16k ram bits are unused min efficiency 80 # only use this bram if efficiency is at least 80% endmatch It is possible to match against the following values with min/max rules: words number of words in memory in design abits number of address bits on memory in design dbits number of data bits on memory in design wports number of write ports on memory in design rports number of read ports on memory in design ports number of ports on memory in design bits number of bits in memory in design dups number of duplications for more read ports awaste number of unused address slots for this match dwaste number of unused data bits for this match bwaste number of unused bram bits for this match waste total number of unused bram bits (bwastedups) efficiency ... total percentage of used and non-duplicated bits acells number of cells in 'address-direction' dcells number of cells in 'data-direction' cells total number of cells (acellsdcellsdups) A match containing the command 'attribute' followed by a list of space separated 'name[=string_value]' values requires that the memory contains any one of the given attribute name and string values (where specified), or name and integer 1 value (if no string_value given, since Verilog will interpret '( attr )' as '( attr=1 )').
 A name prefixed with '!' indicates that the attribute must not exist.
 The interface for the created bram instances is derived from the bram description.
 Use 'techmap' to convert the created bram instances into instances of the actual bram cells of your target architecture.
 A match containing the command 'or_next_if_better' is only used if it has a higher efficiency than the next match (and the one after that if the next also has 'or_next_if_better' set, and so forth).
 A match containing the command 'make_transp' will add external circuitry to simulate 'transparent read', if necessary.
 A match containing the command 'make_outreg' will add external flip-flops to implement synchronous read ports, if necessary.

-A match containing the command 'shuffle_enable A' will re-organize the data bits to accommodate the enable pattern of port A.
+''' A match containing the command 'shuffle_enable A' will re-organize the data bits to accommodate the enable pattern of port A. '''

-6.4.114 memory_collect - creating multi-port memory cells
+6.4.115 memory_collect - creating multi-port memory cells

+'''

 memory_collect [selection]

 '''

 This pass collects memories and memory ports and creates generic multiport memory cells.

+6.4.116 memory_dff - merge input/output DFFs into memory read ports

 '''

-6.4.115 memory_dff - merge input/output DFFs into memory read ports
+memory_dff [-no-rw-check] [selection]

+'''

-''' memory_dff [-no-rw-check] [selection] This pass detects DFFs at memory read ports and merges them into the memory port.
-I.e. it consumes an asynchronous memory port and the flip-flops at its interface and yields a synchronous memory port. -no-rw-check marks all recognized read ports as "return don't-care value on read/write collision" (same result as setting the no_rw_check attribute on all memories). '''
+This pass detects DFFs at memory read ports and merges them into the memory port.
+I.e. it consumes an asynchronous memory port and the flip-flops at its interface and yields a synchronous memory port.

+-no-rw-check marks all recognized read ports as "return don't-care value on read/write collision" (same result as setting the no_rw_check attribute on all memories).

-6.4.116 memory_libmap - map memories to cells
+6.4.117 memory_libmap - map memories to cells